 Hall to Belmont Presbyterian Church, 92 Sydenham Avenue, Belfast

-A double-height Gothic Revival style hall built in 1931 to designs by architect J. C. Stevenson.
-The hall is rectangular in plan, set on a north-south axis with a projecting gabled entrance porch to the south.
-It is connected to the adjoining Belmont Presbyterian Church by a modern single-storey lobby and sits within the church grounds fronting onto Sydenham Avenue.
+The building is double-height, rectangular on plan, set on a north-south axis, with a projecting gabled entrance porch to the south.
+It is connected to Belmont Presbyterian Church by a modern single-storey lobby added in 2001.
+The hall sits within the church grounds fronting onto Sydenham Avenue.

-The roof is pitched with natural slate and roll-top black clay ridge tiles with a metal finial.
-Chamfered brick corbels to the eaves support cast-iron ogee-moulded guttering with rectangular section downpipes.
-The walls are built of red brick laid to English garden wall-bond with buff brick dressings and quoins; stone coping tops the gables.
-Lancet windows have sandstone keystones and splayed sills with stained glass leaded glazing and fixed secondary external glazing.
+The roof is covered in natural slate with roll-top black clay ridge tiles and a metal finial.
+Chamfered brick corbels at the eaves support cast-iron ogee-moulded guttering discharging to rectangular section downpipes.
+The walls are red brick laid in English garden wall bond with buff brick dressings and quoins, and stone coping to the gables.
+Lancet windows throughout have sandstone keystones and splayed sills, with stained glass leaded glazing and fixed secondary external glazing.

-The south elevation is gabled with two three-stage buttresses, a three-part lancet window and a small louvred lancet opening at high level.
-The projecting porch has three bays: the west bay is gabled with a carved trefoil to the apex and a lancet window, with single-storey buttresses and stone pinnacles either end; the middle bay has paired shouldered-arch windows; a three-sided canted bay to the east has a raised parapet and a shouldered-arch window to each face.
+The south elevation is gabled, with two three-stage buttresses, a three-part lancet window, and a small louvred lancet opening at high level.
+The projecting porch on this elevation is arranged in three bays.
+The west bay is gabled with a carved trefoil to the apex and a lancet window, with single-storey buttresses topped by stone pinnacles at either end.
+The middle bay has paired shouldered-arch windows.
+To the east there is a three-sided canted bay with a raised parapet and a shouldered-arch window to each face.

-The rear east elevation has five bays, each separated by single-stage buttresses with double lancet windows to each bay.
-A small modern flat-roofed entrance porch projects from the north end.
-The rear yard is enclosed by a red brick boundary wall and metal gate.
+The rear elevation faces east and is also arranged in five bays, each separated by single-stage buttresses, with double lancet windows to each bay.
+A small modern flat-roofed entrance porch is located at the north end.
+The rear yard is enclosed by a red brick boundary wall and a metal gate.
+The north elevation is abutted by the adjoining modern single-storey lobby, which is of little architectural interest.

-The site is bounded to the south by a red brick wall with stone coping topped by cast-iron railings.
-Square red brick gate piers with buff brick quoins and single-stage buttresses, topped by cast-iron finials, support cast-iron gates at the main entrance.
+The church and its associated buildings sit within their own grounds.
+The hall and a Gate Lodge are to the southeast of the main church, with car parks to the west and north.
+The site fronts onto Sydenham Avenue and is partly lawned and partly concrete paved.
+To the south, the site is enclosed by a red brick wall with stone coping topped by cast-iron railings.
+Square red brick gate piers with buff brick quoins and single-stage buttresses are topped by cast-iron finials and support cast-iron gates at the main entrance.
 A cast-iron gate and hedge mark the southwest pedestrian entrance.
-The grounds are partly lawned and concrete paved.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.